EPPO Alert List - Phyllachora maydis

 P. maydis was initially described in 1904 in Mexico and occurs in several countries of Central and South America.
 In 2015, the fungus was first recorded in the USA, in Illinois and Indiana (EPPO RS 2016/016), and then spread to other states.

 EPPO region: Absent.

-North America: Canada (Ontario), Mexico, USA (Florida, Georgia, Illinois, Indiana, Iowa, Kentucky, Michigan, Minnesota, Missouri, Nebraska, New York, Ohio, Pennsylvania, Wisconsin).
+North America: Canada (Ontario), Mexico, USA (Florida, Georgia, Illinois, Indiana, Iowa, Kansas, Kentucky, Maryland, Michigan, Minnesota, Missouri, Nebraska, New York, Ohio, Pennsylvania, Wisconsin).

 Central America and the Caribbean: Costa Rica, Cuba, Dominican Republic, El Salvador, Guatemala, Haiti, Honduras, Nicaragua, Panama, Puerto Rico, Trinidad and Tobago, Virgin Islands (US).

 On which plants

 Maize (Zea mays) is the only known host.